Last Updated: May 20, 2022

 Where To Hang Your Hummingbird Feeder

-Now that you have chosen the perfect hummingbird feeder, where is the ideal place to hang it?
+Now that you have chosen the perfect design and filled it up with nectar, where is the ideal place to hang your hummingbird feeder?

 First, consider the safety of the birds.
 Placing the feeder at least 4-5 feet off the ground will ensure the hummers are safe from cats and other predators.
 You can find out more about hummingbird predators here.

 Hummingbirds are usually aggressive towards other birds.
 However, they are shy about staying out in the open when it is not feeding time.
 Position your hummingbird feeder close to an area with trees or shrubbery where the hummers can take cover.